-The Diptera (true flies), in which herbivory has evolved >25 times, is our model lineage.
-To study these phenomena in great detail, we have developed a genomically tractable plant-herbivore system.
-The herbivore is a drosophilid fly named Scaptomyza flava, which is a close relative of the genetic model fruit fly Drosophila melanogaster.
-Unlike D. melanogaster, which feeds on yeast living on rotting fruit, S. flava has shifted to feeding on living plant leaves, incuding on the genetic model mustard plant Arabidopsis thaliana in the lab and in nature.
+The Diptera (true flies), in which herbivory has evolved >25 times, is our model lineage and we focus our studies on a drosophilid fly named Scaptomyza flava, which is a close relative of the genetic model fruit fly Drosophila melanogaster.
+Unlike D. melanogaster, which feeds on yeast living on rotting fruit, S. flava has shifted to feeding on living plant leaves, including on the genetic model mustard plant Arabidopsis thaliana in the lab and in nature.
 We use the tools of both Drosophila and Arabidopsis genetic and genomics to study the adaptations that allow S. flava to exploit the living tissues of plants as food and habitat.
 We are particulalry intereted in how S. flava finds the right host plants and how it uses tissue from toxic host plants.
 Thus, we study the behavioral, chemosensory and xenobiotic repertoire of this fly.

 We also study the microevolutionary consequences of the transitions to herbivory through the lens of host plant specialization.
-Roughly 90% of herbivorous species are each specialized on a few branches of the plant tree of life, usually one plant order, family or genus (oligophagy).
+Roughly 90% of herbivorous insect species are each specialized on a few branches of the plant tree of life, usually one plant order, family or genus (oligophagy).
 Why is this the case?
 We are conducting experimental evolutionary studies (evolve-and-resequence) coupled with population genomics surveys in the field, to determine if oligophagy is maintained by genetic tradeoffs, if alleles at loci underpinning the tradeoffs are the targets of balancing selection and if oligophagy maintains genome-wide variation.
 These studies highlight a renaissance in the idea that balancing selection is an important mechanism maintaining genome-wide variation within species.